 - Sand the surfaces a little bit with a fine grain sand paper.
 Not only to smooth the 3D printed surface, but also to allow the paint to stick better.

-- Apply a thin layer of primer spray and let it dry.
+- Apply a thin layer of Primer paint and let it dry.
 10 minutes should be enough.

 - Apply two to four thin color layers, let each layer dry for some minutes between applications.
-The color I found that better matches the "Computer from the 70's look" (including a little bit of yellowing) is Light Ivory with matte finish, like this one
+The color I found that better matches the "Computer from the 70's look" (including a little bit of yellowing) is Light Ivory with matte finish